Om-Kulkarni/Franka_ROS_Setup/README.md

 ### 1. Real-Time Kernel Setup

+For detailed instructions on installing and configuring the real-time kernel on Ubuntu, please refer to the [official Franka documentation Linux Installation Section](https://frankarobotics.github.io/docs/installation_linux.html).

 Start by booting your computer with the real-time kernel:

 1. During boot, press and hold the Shift key to access GRUB menu